 The connection between breath and mind goes both ways.
-While our emotions and mental state can affect our breath, we can also affect our mind through pranayama breathing exercises.
+While our emotions and mental state can affect our breath, we can also affect our mind through pranayama breathing exercises, like breath of fire or ujjayi breath.
 These exercises relax the mind by stimulating the rest-and-digest response and by nourishing every cell in the body with fresh oxygen.

 The sutras on pranayama explain the breath should be observed and controlled in terms of place (desa), time (kala) and count (samkhya).
 We observe the breath in different parts of the torso, control the time we hold the breath and, the count of the breath through how long each inhalation and exhalation is.

 My favorite breathing exercise is breath of fire, which I practice regularly to keep my mind sharp and my energy levels up.